andreimuntean/Update-VS-Code/README.md

 # Update-VS-Code
-Shell script for updating Visual Studio Code.
+A shell script for updating Visual Studio Code with no hassle.